gblasd/StatisticalTechniquesAndDataMining/README.md

-# Diplomat Statistic Techniques and Data Mining
+# Diplomature Statistic Techniques and Data Mining

 In this repository store the notebooks that were developed in the diplomature.
 Themes per module: